Florida Estate Planning.

 A Florida power of attorney requires the signature of the principal, two witnesses to the principal’s signature, and a notary acknowledgment of the principal’s signature.
 If a power of attorney was properly created in another state, it may be used in Florida but it will be subject to Florida’s state laws and the agent may act only as authorized by Florida law.

-If you have any questions about creating a Florida power of attorney, or about any other estate planning tools, please contact me today.
+If you have any questions about creating a Florida power of attorney, or about any other estate planning tools, contact me today.

 Not sure where to start to protect the things you own and the people you love?